gouvinb/indy-technical-test-rs/README.md

-# Indy technical test in Rust
+# Technical test in Rust

 ## Roadmap